BOOK NOW CALL US

 Don’t want to bundle up?
 Wait until later in the season.
 By late April, spring showers and blooms have begun, and the temperatures have started to rise.

 In terms of weather, May is one of the most pleasant months of the entire year.
-With warm temperatures during the day and plenty of sunshine, this is a great time to enjoy some hikes that will be hot — and more dangerous — in just a few week’s time.
+With comfortable daytime temperatures and plenty of sunshine, this is a great time to enjoy some hikes that will be hot — and more dangerous due to intense heat — in just a few week’s time.
 The summer crowds haven’t yet arrived in the region’s most popular destinations, like Zion National Park.

 Summer

-Summer brings the warmest, driest weather to Southern Utah.
+Summer brings the warmest, driest weather to Southern Utah, along with intense summer heat that can impact outdoor activities.
 And thanks to school vacations and families looking to get outdoors, it also brings the crowds.

 If you’re hoping to enjoy some of Zion’s most popular trails and overlooks without having to wait in line for the shuttle, you’ll want to avoid the summer season.
 But if this is the only time of year that your family can take a vacation, don’t fret; there are plenty of other places to explore this time of year that won’t have lines and crowds.